MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1904.md

 - There is a new Marketplace management experience, with separate screens for Marketplace images and resource providers.
 For now, the **Resource providers** window is empty, but in future releases new PaaS service offerings will appear and be managed in the **Resource providers** window.

 <!-- Feature ## 4199257 -->
-- Changes to the**Update** experience in the operator portal.
-There is a new grid resource provider updates.
+- Changes to the update experience in the operator portal.
+There is a new grid for resource provider updates.
 The ability to update resource providers is not available yet.

 ### Fixes